birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/cardiotocography.md

 # Cardiotocography

+<mark>consider whether to keep this here, or just keep CTG stuff in FHRMA/ctg_exploratory, and just have the one abnormal CTG page here - depends on how much detail go into each of the risk factors?</mark>

 An abormal cardiotocograph (CTG) is one of the risk factors for poor fetal outcomes.
 This page provides an overview of:

 what it is